VStark/search-github/README.md

 ### Limitations

-Unfortunately the project is currently aiming only Android platform, I couldn't overcome some incompatibility issues with Room and Paging libraries with other platforms.
-I would like to add more, but many libraries are currently in Alpha so it also needs some time to get more mature...
+The project currently supports only Android and JVM targets.
+More targets can be added in the future.